tadakoglu/Full-Adder-in-FPGA/README.md

 # Full-Adder-in-FPGA
 Full adder implementation in Cyclone IV E - EP4CE115F2CBL FPGA

+**Select Cyclone IV E - EP4CE115F2CBL from Wizard**

+**Import your FPGA's legs information file from "ASSİGNMENTS - > IMPORT ASSIGNMENTS" to compile your app on FPGA.**

---Select Cyclone IV E - EP4CE115F2CBL from Wizard IMPORT YOUR FPGA'S LEG INFORMATION FILE FROM ASSİGNMENTS - > IMPORT ASSIGNMENTS TO COMPILE YOUR APP ON FPGA --Use sw instruction to to match FPGA legs with the variables in vhdl file.
+**Use sw instruction to to match FPGA legs with the variables in vhdl file**